Director Del Toro says Cannes gives new talent a chance

 Actor Jake Gyllenhaal, who starred in the 2014 film "Nightcrawler", brings a touch of Hollywood to his place on the jury, alongside British actress Sienna Miller, French actress Sophie Marceau and Malian actress Rokia Traore.

-Spanish cinema star Rossy de Palma expressed the great honor and excitement she felt at being on this year's panel.
+Spanish cinema star Rossy de Palma expressed the great honour and excitement she felt at being on this year's panel.

-"I'm very honored, really very honored.
+"I'm very honoured, really very honoured.
 Such a pleasure, I'm so happy, it's like a dream," she said.

 The festival will open for the first time with a woman director's film, "La Tete Haute" by Emmanuelle Bercot and starring French actress Catherine Deneuve.
 Hollywood is pitching in by holding the world premiere for "Mad Max: Fury Road" on Thursday.